Motion for Temporary Relief

 Rule 21(a), SCFCR requires that the written motion for temporary relief and notice of the hearing on the motion must be served at least five days before the hearing.
 However, Rule 6(a), SCRCP, provides: “When the period of time prescribed or allowed is less than seven days, intermediate Saturdays, Sundays, or holidays shall be excluded in the computation.”

-So for notice to be proper, a Motion for Temporary Relief must be served at least seven calendar days before the hearing.
+For notice to be proper, a party must serve their Motion for Temporary Relief at least seven calendar days before the hearing.

 Preparing for the Hearing

 Temporary Hearings are usually 15-30 minutes long, which is not much time to present your case.
 Because the hearings are so short, South Carolina Family Court Rule 21(b) requires that any evidence be provided in the form of an affidavit.